 Despite their similar tidal phase (both after mid-flood), the locations of the stratified waters differ between TJ1 and TA2 transects.
 While stratified columns are only observed downstream the mouth in June, the stratified zone is observed further upstream in August (from 7 km upstream of the mouth).
 A part of the change in the location can thus presumably be attributed to the discharge.

-Stratification indeed depends on the discharge and the location in the estuary (Fig. 7).
 The June TJ1 transect is representative of rather- to well-mixed conditions (Fig. 6a) with a high discharge (Q=1790 m³/s).
 The water column shows homogeneous riverine water upstream (stations J1 to J4, 4 km upstream to 1 km offshore).
 The salinity then progressively increases to a fully salted but stratified water column (J10, 9 km offshore).
 The Simpson parameter (Fig. 7a, cross symbol) is high (>30 J/m³) and increases from 2 km (70 J/m³) to 5 km (150 J/m³) downstream, slightly decreasing further downstream after the maximum (100 J/m³) (corresponding to J5 to J7 on Fig. 6a).

 The August TA2 transect (Fig. 6b), with a lower discharge (687 m³/s) shows stratified waters over most of the transect, with freshwater present in surface at each station (and over the whole column in A11), similar to the portion J1-J7 on TJ1.
 Stratification varies from homogeneous freshwater upstream (station A11, -8 km Simpson of 0.6-1.5 J/m³) to stratified column with freshwater on the surface and a slightly increasing salinity in the bottom layer downstream (A10 to A6, from -7km to 0km, maximum Simpson values ~200 J/m³ at A6 and A7).
 Note that waters off the river mouth were not sampled during this transect.